 As mentioned above, you do not really prevent condensation inside the tent with an inner tent.
 You just keep it outside the living area.
 The inside of the outer tent walls may be quite wet.
-This is noticeable if the inner tent comes in contact with the flysheet on a perhaps rainy day If you do not have an oven, it’s not as easy to heat up the tent.
+This is noticeable if the inner tent comes in contact with the flysheet on wet days.
+If you do not have a stove, it’s not as easy to heat up the tent.
 Therefore, good ventilation is perhaps the best way to avoid condensation and moisture inside the tent.
 If you have good ventilation, the air is constantly replaced inside the tent with new and fresh air, where the humid air is transported out of the tent before it leaves the water on the tent walls.
 Our tents all have solutions where you have the opportunity to get fresh air into the tent down at the edge of the tent.
 The air coming in will be somewhat warmer as a result of, for example, the persons staying in the tent.
 The hot air then rises up and out through air vents at the ceiling of our tent.
-If your are aware of the ventilation, you can have a very warm and dry indoor climate.
-But as mentioned.
-Air MUST come in and air MUST exit the tent.
-On especially very humid evenings, it is not always enough to only use the air vents.
-In addition, it may be smart to use the entrances to get enough air flow through the tent.
-Both Nortent Lavvo 6, Nortent Hedda Extreme 4 and NorTent Helena Extreme 2 have entrances at both ends of the tent, to effectively control the indoor climate in addition to the air vents.
+If your are aware of the ventilation you can have a very warm and dry indoor climate.
+But remember, air MUST come in and air MUST exit the tent.
+On particular humid days, it is not always enough to only use the air vents.
+It may be wise to also use the entrances to get enough air flow through the tent.
+All our tents have entrances at both ends of the tent to effectively control the indoor climate in addition to the air vents.

 Ventilation is also important on hot days.
 It can be directly dangerous to stay in the tent on a hot summer day where the dense outer fabric makes the tent close to a baking oven.
 With the big living space and the air ventilation in our tipi, however, you can stay in the tent on very hot days since the ventilation here will be optimal.
 On these days you may experience a comfortable breeze inside the tent where air entering is quickly heated, rising and disappearing from the tent through both air vents and entrances while staying inside the inner tent shielded from for example Mosquito and bugs.